 2. Check the Box

 If a visitor to your online property takes any action – purchase, open an account, etc. – require them to check the box and keep a log of the action.
-A judge will view the click as acceptance of the language of the terms and hold the visitor to those terms which are written in your favor.
+A judge will view the click as acceptance of the language of the terms and hold the visitor to those terms.

 3. DMCA Compliance